Volunteer Name: Charly Davies

 Volunteered at: Pre Med/Pre Nurse

-The house "sisters" were amazing coordinators and provided much needed supported in-country.
+The house "sisters" were amazing coordinators and provided much needed supporting in-country.
 They were absolutely amazing in every way.

 2- What was the most surprising thing you experienced?